Nydia Quintero: Early life, marriage and family

-Quintero was born on 28 August 1932 in Neiva, Huila, to Jorge Quintero Céspedes and Adhalía Turbay Ayala.
-She was of Lebanese and Basque descent.
-She attended La Presentación in Neiva where she lived until the death of her father when she moved to Bogotá to study at the Liceo Nacional Femenino Antonia Santos.
+Nydia Quintero Turbay was born on 22 October 1931, in Neiva, Huila to Jorge Quintero and Adhalía Turbay de Quintero (née Turbay Ayala).
+Her mother was a descendant of Lebanese migrants and her father was a descendant of Basque migrants.
+After the death of her father she moved to Bogotá where she studied at the Antonia Santos National High School.